Form Fields in JavaScript PDF library

 let page: PdfPage = document.addPage();

-// Add new radio button list field into PDF form
+// Create new radio button field

 page,